The parts of a notebook

 You can select features that enhance notebook collaboration.
 From the action bar, you can:

 - Publish your notebook as a gist or on GitHub.

 - Create a permanent URL so that anyone with the link can view your notebook.

-- Create a job in which to run your notebook.
+- Create jobs in which to run your notebook.
 See Scheduling a notebook.

 - Add a project token so that code can access the project resources.
 See Add code to set the project token.